sweet-js/sweet-core/index.md

     // --> expands to
     42

-A pattern that begin with `$` matches any token and binds it to that name in the template while everything else matches literally.
+A pattern that begins with `$` matches any token and binds it to that name in the template while everything else matches literally.

 Note that a single token includes matched delimiters not just numbers